nitrictech/docs/docs/guides/serverless-api-with-planetscale-and-prisma.md

 ### Building the schema

-We'll use the following schema to initialize our database:
+Overwrite the contents of prisma.schema with the schema below.
+We'll use this to initialize our database.

 ```txt
 // prisma/schema.prisma